swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 In order to prevent attacks of this type many authentication schemes offer alternative ways of initiating authentication (or signature) sessions, where some sort of binding between the user agent and the authentication device is performed.
-An good example of this is when Identity Providers prompt the user to scan a QR-code displayed in the web browser using the authentication app instead of prompting for the user identity.
+A good example of this is when Identity Providers prompt the user to scan a QR-code displayed in the web browser using the authentication app instead of prompting for the user identity.
 This effectively binds the user agent to the same physical location as the authentication device, and in practice